NAMU2NI/Mongo_DB_Package/README.md

   1. ci.yaml : Config related to the continous integration - To test the code in Github (Git hub Action server) (As soon as i push the code to Github action)
   2. python-publish.yaml : Config related to the PyPi deployment - Deploy the code to the PyPi depositary

+# Mongo DB
+  No SQL db
+    { key : value pair }

+    1. Creating a client
+    2. Create a database
+    3. Create a collection -- > Inside teh Collection data would be available in the form of document
+    4. document (key and value pair)